Atticus29/pcc_biology_112/syllabus.md

  - These must be your own work.

 _Microscope Skills Test_
-- Once during the quarter, I'll be evaluating your ability to talk about and properly handle/use a microscope.
+- Once during the quarter, I'll be evaluating your ability to talk about, properly handle/use a microscope, and calculate sizes of objects observed in the field of view.
--	Please see p.
-156 (Appendix B) of your lab manual for more information and a checklist to help you prepare.
+-	Please see (Appendix B) of your lab manual for more information and a checklist to help you prepare.
+- The skills tests will be administered to you individually during lab time on one of the last four weeks of lab TODO update schedule

 ---